amckennafoster/nbidata/docs/curation/curation.md

 ---

-## Protected Species

-Information on working with potentially sensitive data regarding protected species and locations.
-We could suggest uploading just the first page of the report and prompting users to contact NBI for more inforamtion.

----

 ## Data Dictionary
 [Data dictionaries](https://help.osf.io/hc/en-us/articles/360019739054-How-to-Make-a-Data-Dictionary) tell users what the column names mean, what the data values mean, and anything else that would help someone use the data wisely.